top of page

 Does Sanorex Work For Weight Loss?

-As time went on, it was easier to resist the emotional aspects of eating; It was a tool that helped me discover my triggers for comfort eating, and almost reintroduced me to the physical cues I had been ignoring for years.
-I found it difficult to stop eating when I was full, or avoided eating when I was actually hungry, leading to overeating later in the day.
+Over time, it became easier to resist the emotional triggers associated with eating.
+Sanorex helped me uncover my comfort-eating triggers, reintroducing me to the physical cues I had been ignoring for years.
+I realized that I had often eaten past the point of fullness or avoided meals when I was actually hungry, leading to overeating later in the day.

 How to buy Sanorex in Japan?